sahilrajput03/sahilrajput03/README.md

 wc doesntexist 2> /dev/stdout | grep ""       # Output: grep prints the error, i.e., stderr is passed to stdout then stdout is passed via pipe to grep. wc doesntexist 2> /dev/stderr | grep ""       # Output: grep prints the error, i.e., we redirect stderr to stderr then stderr is passed via pipe to grep.

+# LEARNING: Both stdout and stderr are passed via pipe and grep gets both of those.
 ```

 ## Pipe stderr via without forwarding standard ouput